Sati (practice): Etymology and usage

 The practice is named after the Hindu goddess Sati, who is believed to have self-immolated because she was unable to bear her father Daksha's humiliation of her and her husband Shiva.
-The term sati was originally interpreted as 'chaste woman'.
-Sati appears in Hindi and Sanskrit texts, where it is synonymous with 'good wife'; the term suttee was commonly used by Anglo-Indian English writers.
-The term sati was originally interpreted as 'chaste woman'.The word sati, therefore, originally referred to the woman, rather than the rite.
+The word sati was originally interpreted as 'chaste woman' and it appears in Hindi and Sanskrit texts where it is synonymous with 'good wife', therefore, initially referring to the woman, rather than the rite.
+The word suttee was commonly used by Anglo-Indian English writers.
 Variants are: